 Mastiffs are usually fawn-colored, but they have an impressive black mask.
 They are almost always gentle and quiet but are so large that they need a lot of space just to get around.
 They need to be walked daily, and, since they are so large, their walks need to be long.

 Anytime you get a large dog, there are a lot of expenses involved.
 Mastiffs eat more than smaller breeds and cost more to house.
 If there are any health problems, veterinary expenses will also be more.

 Like all big dogs, they suffer from hip dysplasia and bloat, but they also have problems with elbow dysplasia, retinal atrophy, and several less common problems.

-The average lifespan of a Mastiff is about seven years but they sometimes make it to 10 or 11.
-If you can handle the drool and have the space this dog, he is sure to remain calm.
+The average life span of a Mastiff is about seven years, but they sometimes make it to 10 or 11.
+If you can handle the drool and have the necessary space, he is sure to remain calm.

 This dog is famous for being calm all of the time.
 Well, most of the time.
 They are scent hounds and when they are tracking will probably bark, howl, and whine in excitement.
 When they are at home, though, they are good with kids and are usually mellow.

 Most Bassets are tri-colored and are known for their long ears and sad face.
 They are dwarfs and their legs are short but their bodies normal-sized—they may look small, but they are not, and can weigh up to about 35 kilograms (over 75 pounds).